asyrafjamil/dummy-microservice/README.md

     2. Run 'docker-compose up'.

     3. When your server is running, expose your server to the public internet by using ngrok.
+Run 'ngrok http 3030' in ngrok command prompt.
     Please refer https://ngrok.com/download to download.

     4. When you have exposed your server, you will get a URL from ngrok.